reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 }
 ```

 We have defined the mappings with the table by decorating the class with `@DynamoDBTable` annotation and passing in the table name.
-We have used the `DynamoDBHashKey` attribute over the getter method of `customerID` field.
-For mapping the remaining attributes, we have decorated the getter methods of the remianing fields with the  `@DynamoDBAttribute` passing in the name of the attribute.
+We have used the `DynamoDBHashKey` attribute over the getter method of the `customerID` field.
+For mapping the remaining attributes, we have decorated the getter methods of the remaining fields with the  `@DynamoDBAttribute` passing in the name of the attribute.

 ### Defining the Repository Interface
 We will next define a repository interface by extending CrudRepository and be typed to the domain class and an ID type.
 Next, let us create our repository interface `CustomerRepository` and invoke it from a `service` class: